reitowo/electron-spout/Readme.md

 It listens to `paint` event and copies the frame data, sends to native module, copies to D3D11Texture2D and share.

-It is sad, that there's no way to directly copy browser's GPU texture.
+It is sad, that there's no way to directly copy browser's GPU texture (without heavily modifying chromium).
 But the performance is just right.
 The `Map - Copy - Unmap` process takes about `2~4 ms` on my `RTX 3070 + 13900K`

 ## Build